arkuuu/arkuuu/README.md

 ### Hi there 👋

-- I work as a Software Engineer at [Pirate Ship](https://www.pirateship.com) doing backend web development
+- I work as a Senior Software Engineer at [Pirate Ship](https://www.pirateship.com) doing backend web development
 - Previously, I worked at [CHECK24](https://www.check24.de/reiseversicherung/) (4 years) and [rexx systems](https://www.rexx-systems.com/en/) (5 years)
 - My spare time is currently spent learning Swift and SwiftUI
 - I am the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
-- When I'm not programming, I set sails on the Baltic Sea with my wife and our two little daughters
+- When I'm not programming, I [set sails](https://www.sailing-balina.de) on the Baltic Sea with my wife and our two little daughters

 <!--
 **arkuuu/arkuuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.